 A condition becoming more common over time:

-I would suggests that the condition at least in my experience is becoming more prevalent.
-In the last 10 years I have seen an increase in the number of patients presenting for treatment on biceps tendinopathy.
+I would suggests that anterior elbow pain from biceps tendon origin is a condition at least in my experience that is becoming more prevalent over the years.
+In the last 10 years I have seen an increase in the number of patients presenting for treatment of a biceps tendinopathy.
 My rational around this is that over time resistance training has become more common place among the aging athlete.
-Where as previously weight training at the gym was a young mans game.
-Certainly what I am seeing in the population attending the clinic for treatment these days is that resistance training as a part of an exercise regime is common place in individuals in their 4th decade and beyond.
-Not only this but there is also higher percentage of individuals in this age group doing high intensity training using compound movements which may suggests in training they are taking their tissues closer to failure and using non isolated movements that are putting demands on the tissues to control greater motions under strain.
-This approach to training in middle age may possibly be putting them at risk of tissue overload and injury to the distal biceps tendon.
+Where as previously weight training at the gym was more a young mans game and people tended to give weight training away once they leave their twenties, what I am seeing in the general population attending the clinic for treatment these days is that resistance training as a part of an exercise regime is common place in individuals in their 4th decade and beyond.
+Not only this, but there is also higher percentage of individuals in this age group doing high intensity training using compound movements which may potentially suggest in training they are taking their body closer to failure.
+And using non-isolated movements that can put increased demands on tissues as they are required to control greater motions under strain.
+This approach to training in middle aged athletes and beyond may put them at risk of tissue overload and injury to the distal biceps tendon.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Anterior Elbow Pain From Biceps Tendinopathy should consult his or her general practitioner, sports medicine specialist, orthopedic surgeon, physiotherapist or otherwise appropriately skilled practitioner.